humdrum-tools/humdrum-documentation/guide/ch19/index.md

 This same basic process can be used to address a variety of similar problems.
-For example, suppose we wanted to determine the most common word following \"gloria\" in Gregorian chant texts.
+For example, suppose we wanted to determine the most common word following "gloria" in Gregorian chant texts.
 We first extract the [`**text`](/rep/text) spine, use **context** to create pairs of words, and search in the normal way: